Wednesday, 22 February 2012

 The thing that struck me were the similarities of what I experienced with someone who suffers from dental fear.
 I had an internal dialogue ongoing throughout the whole episode.
 I had a FEAR that something was seriously wrong with me and a fear of something bad happening in the future.
 My wife insists that being a man ( and thus unable to tolerate pain or physical discomfort) made me contemplate the possibility that

-• my knee was permanently damages and would never function again properly,
+• my knee was permanently damaged and would never function again properly,

 • my cartilage was ruptured/ torn /displaced,